 About this privacy notice

 At Pure Leapfrog we respect your privacy and are committed to protecting your personal data.
-This “privacy notice” explains what we do with your personal data, why we want to use it, how we protect it, and what rights you have to control our use of it.
+This ‘privacy notice’ explains amongst other things, how and why we collect, store, use and share personal data and your rights to control our use of it.

-It applies not just to use of our website, but also personal data that we process through other interactions with individuals in the course of running our organisation and delivering our services, such as people working for our customers, partners or suppliers.
+It applies not just to use of our website, but also personal data that we process through other interactions with individuals in the course of running our organisation and delivering our services.
+This includes potential and existing clients and partners, industry contacts, people interested in working for or with us and our suppliers.
 Our website and services are not intended for children and we do not knowingly collect data relating to children.

 Information about the us (the ‘data controller’)